StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 These sidenote sections and footnotes are used somewhat interchangeably, although I probably use these more overall since they can be quickly scanned/skimmed visually whereas footnotes cannot.

-Just like [technical discussion sections](#technical-discussion), these sidenote sections are hidden in lower-level writing, for the reasons described [in the section on writing level](#writing-level).
+Just like [technical discussion sections](#technical-discussion), these sidenote sections are hidden in lower-level writing, for the reasons described above [in the section on writing level](#writing-level).

 ### Application